nginx-quotas/nginx-api-quotas/README.md

 ![](./docs/img/set-quota-per-group.png)

 ## Story
-Customers want to limit the number of requests a user can make.
+API Owners want to limit the number of requests a user can make.
 They want to set quotas on users and instruct the API gateway to reject requests when the quota limit is reached.

 Quota is similar to rate limit but have longer periods.
 Example user can have 10,000 requests to the API per month.